 What is the Manufacturing Support Systems?

-The basic required functions for manufacturing facilities are the following:
+The basic required functions for manufacturing processes facilities are the following:

 - Design the Product & Process, Set-up Equipment & Quality standards: R&D